daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

     ...

-Note that the value of the ``offset`` constant still has value ``0x00`` because we do not know where our Assembly code will be positioned in the final binary.
+Note that the ``offset`` constant still has value ``0x00`` because we do not know where our Assembly code will be positioned in the final binary.
 Let's see how is the disassebly of a first compile:

 .. code-block:: objdump